Add Your Email Address to Your RSS Feed

 Hallucinated package names fuel 'slopsquatting'.

 All that's required is to create a malicious software package under a hallucinated package name and then upload the bad package to a package registry or index like PyPI or npm for distribution.
+Thereafter, when an AI code assistant re-hallucinates the co-opted name, the process of installing dependencies and executing the code will run the malware.

 (via)